INSM-TUM/Scylla-Plugin--SOPA/README.md

 Three Plugins are cooperating to achieve this.

 ### Global Configuration Parser Plugin
-Parses the global config file which describes the abstract CDs and its children, concreteCDs with details that it consists of:
+Parses the global config file which describes the abstract CDs and their children, concreteCDs with details that it consists of:
 ```ruby
 <bsim:costDriver>
     <bsim:abstractCostDriver id="Delivery">